flyingwolf1701/HyperTrader/backend/README.md

 ---

-**  Remember: This is testnet - no real money at risk!** Use this environment to fully understand and test the 4-phase strategy before any mainnet deployment.
+**ï¿½ Remember: This is testnet - no real money at risk!** Use this environment to fully understand and test the 4-phase strategy before any mainnet deployment.